cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp; Making the listview redraw and update, either automatically or on command.
 1. &nbsp; Class: API Authentication and Validation
 1. &nbsp; The Sync / Async Task buried in the middle of the converted Advanced Search inside DataLibrary.
 I need to learn how to comprehend and fix this particular pattern.
 ---